Senior Program Associate

 - Ownership: You care deeply about doing what it takes to facilitate results, including paying attention to even small details, managing your own projects (or pieces of bigger ones), driving work forward with a sense of urgency, anticipating problems, and course-correcting when needed

 - Adaptable: You are comfortable in a work environment that pivots quickly to respond to the needs of the organization and the field.

 - Team player: You are eager to use your role to advance de Beaumont’s mission and look for ways to help beyond your own core responsibilities.
 You are ready and willing to participate in all-hands-on-deck projects, which frequently come up.
 No job is too small for anyone on our team and your attitude reflects that.

-- Critical thinking skills: You know how to quickly process information and draw out the key points of various publications/documents to summarize and share with the leadership team on a host of public health related issues.
+- Critical thinking skills: You examine programs and activities with a critical eye, striving to constantly improve effectiveness and equity.
+You know how to quickly process information and draw out the key points of various publications/documents to summarize and share with the leadership team on a host of public health related issues.

-- Relationship management: You have a good sense of how to manage internal relationships (i.e. with senior leadership) and grow external ones.
+- Relationship management: You have a good sense of how to manage internal relationships and grow external ones.
 You know how to handle confidential information, use discretion around what information you share both internally and externally, and routinely apply good judgment as to when to involve the Senior Program Officer and others in decision-making.

 - Attention to detail: You consistently ensure materials and communications are accurate (both content and grammar), precise, and completed on time.

 - Master’s degree required.
 MPH, MPP, MSW, or MPA preferred and three to five years of relevant work experience, particularly within the public health field